Samsung/CredSweeper/README.md

 And you can also set `source_ext`, `source_quote_ext`, `find_by_ext_list`, `check_for_literals`, `line_data_output`, and `candidate_output` as below.

 - `source_ext`: List of extensions for scanning categorized as source files.
-- `source_quote_ext`: List of extensions for scanning categorized as source files that using quote.
+- `source_quote_ext`: List of extensions for scanning categorized as source files that use quotes.
 - `find_by_ext_list`: List of extensions to detect only extensions.
 - `check_for_literals`: Bool value for whether to check line has string literal declaration or not.
 - `line_data_output`: List of attributes of [line_data](credsweeper/credentials/line_data.py) for output.